 In 1977, researchers discovered the tombs of four Macedonian kings, including Phillip II, under a burial mound called the Great Tumulus.
 Scientists matched a massive hole in one of the leg bones uncovered there to a crippling lance wound Phillip had suffered during one of his early military campaigns.

 The Republic of Macedonia—a small country on the Balkan Peninsula northwest of Greece—formed in 1991 after declaring independence from Yugoslavia.
 Macedonians and Greeks have since sparred over who gets to claim the history of ancient Macedonia as its own.
 In 2019, it changed its name to the Republic of North Macedonia.

-Greece considers the dynasties of Phillip II and Alexander the Great to be part of Greek history and has for decades contested the use of a Greek name by the Republic of Macedonia, a nation whose ethnic majority is Slavic.
+Greece considers the dynasties of Phillip II and Alexander the Great to be part of Greek history and has for decades contested the use of a Greek name by the Republic of North Macedonia, a nation whose ethnic majority is Slavic.

 Some Greeks feel the use of the name “Macedonia” by its northern neighbor amounts to a territorial claim over Greece’s northern region (also called Macedonia.)